SamarZiadat/oishii-ramen/README.md

 ### The Scope Plane

--   Home page with restaurant information
+-   Home page with project information
 -   Responsive Design - the app should be fully functional on all devices from 320px up
 -   Hamburger menu for devices with a smaller viewport devices
 - Ability to perform CRUD functionality on reservations